Tools4everBV/HelloID-Task-SA-Target-Jira-TicketUpdateStatus/README.md

 > :exclamation: It is important to note that the names of your form fields might differ.
 Ensure that the `$formObject` hashtable is appropriately adjusted to match your form fields.
 [See the Jira API documentation](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issues/#api-rest-api-3-issue-issueidorkey-transitions-post)

 3. Create a new ticket using the: `Invoke-RestMethod` cmdlet.
-The hash table called: `$ticketUpdateBody` is passed to the body of the: `Invoke-RestMethod` cmdlet as a JSON object.
+The hash table called: `$formObject` is passed to the body of the: `Invoke-RestMethod` cmdlet as a JSON object.

 > To retrieve the transitionId, [see the Jira API documentation](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issues/#api-rest-api-3-issue-issueidorkey-transitions-get)